Installing the data broker in Google Cloud Platform

 You can install a data broker in GCP when you create a sync relationship.

 On the Define Sync Relationship page, choose a source and target and click Continue.

 Complete the steps until you reach the Data Broker page.

-On the Data Broker page, click Create Data Broker and then select Google Cloud Platform.
+On the Select a Data Broker page, click the Create Data Broker and then select Google Cloud Platform.

 If you already have a data broker, you’ll need to click the icon first.

 Enter a name for the data broker and click Continue.